mebarron/cf_custom_resource/README.md

 ## Things to consider

 - Don't hardcode passwords for the cluster, fetch these from AWS Secrets Manager instead
-- You can also use Terraform, with the CloudFormation template body inline and call the Lambda ARN
+- You can also use Terraform, place the CloudFormation template body inline and use the Lambda function's ARN